ut-beg-texnet/SeisNetInsight/README.md

 1. **Data loading** – Restore a previous session or configure a new one by uploading events, stations, optional SWD well catalogues, and BNA polygons.
 The interface shows the first 10 rows of each dataset, warns about missing expected columns, and optionally applies BallTree catalogue reduction.
 2. **Grids computation** – Compute subject, ΔGap90, SWD, and composite grids with progress indicators, stop controls, and automatic session caching.
 3. **Maps** – Explore interactive pydeck-based maps for each feature and the composite priority map.
-Download PNG, KML, Shapefile, or a consolidated PDF for enabled maps.
+Download PNG and KMZ enabled maps.

 ## GUI Overview:
 ![seisnetinsight_data_loadding_short](https://github.com/user-attachments/assets/358e7c7b-75b3-4b87-8a9c-7f8350d09706)